AlexBylinay/Parking/README.md

 # Parking
-trening OOP
+This project is for learning the basics of OOP and studying collections.
-This project is for learning the basics of OOP and studying collections The essence of the project: to create a parking model that has different platforms for different vehicles. with a different number of seats.
+The essence of the project: to create a parking model that has different platforms for different vehicles. with a different number of seats.
 Each platform has its own rent.
 I made it so, that depending on the vehicle, the program finds a place, get a ticket with information: site number, id vehicle.